 Legal Structures of Exchange-Traded Funds

-There are 3 main legal structures for exchange-traded funds, which determines, to some extent, how they operate.
+Exchange-traded funds have 3 main legal structures, which somewhat determines how they operate.
 An ETF organized as an open-end mutual fund or a unit investment trust are required to register as investment companies under the Investment Company Act of 1940.

 ETFs Organized as an Open-End Fund